Seakty/Mask_detection/README.md

 ![image](https://github.com/user-attachments/assets/ce2e8f43-237a-44ab-a680-a53de0cf0660)

-> This project can identify if a person is wearing a mask correctly, incorrectly, or not at all, making it suitable for monitoring compliance in public spaces.
+> This project can identify if a person is wearing a mask or not at all, making it suitable for monitoring compliance in public spaces.

 ---